Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Positive recurrent prefix code and negligible cylinders

 where $d$ is the metric defined in \eqref{diadic 1} and \eqref{diadic 2}.
 It suffices to set $ \theta = \frac{1}{2}$.

-Roughly speaking, a system is intrinsically ergodic if it has a unique measure (which is ergodic) of maximal entropy.
+Roughly speaking, a system is intrinsically ergodic if it has a unique measure of maximal entropy.
 The ergodicity of a measure implies the transitivity of its support.
 It is well known that coded systems are transitive.
-Bearing this mind, and before adapting the study on coded systems done in \cite{MR858689} and \cite{MR939059} to the negative beta-shift, we begin by proposing some codes we need to construct admissible sequences.
+Bearing this in mind, and before adapting the study on coded systems done in \cite{MR858689} and \cite{MR939059} to the negative beta-shift, we begin by describing some codes we need to construct admissible sequences.